zan73/web_usb_keyboard/README.md

 - Web authentication settings
 - Slack webhook details

+Install Arduino IDE 2.x
+- Add Raspberry PI Pico 2W as a target by adding "https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json" to "Additional boards manager URLs" list in Preferences/Settings.
+- Compile and Upload the project to your device.
-Upload the configuration file to your device using the [Arduino LittleFS Upload Plugin](https://github.com/earlephilhower/arduino-littlefs-upload).
+- Upload the configuration file to your device using the [Arduino LittleFS Upload Plugin](https://github.com/earlephilhower/arduino-littlefs-upload).

 ## Architecture Notes